yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-sdk-ios-copy.md

 #### Option 3: For non-MainActor classes

-This approach is suitable for service classes that don't require MainActor isolation.
+This approach is suitable for service classes that don't require MainActor isolation, making it best for background services or utility classes that don't interact with the UI.

 ```swift
 class MyService: YunoPaymentDelegate {